by Ben T. McFie

 Another threat to the concept came because some life insurance agents started calling life insurance policies “banks”.
 This language caught the attention of some state regulators and restrictions ensued.

 Things have changed over the last several years.
-The Infinite Banking Concept is still around and it still works.
+The IBC is still around and it still works.
 Mr. Nash’s son-in-law, David Stearns, still runs the company Infinite Banking Concepts, which among other things, sells the book Becoming Your Own Banker.
 Before Mr. Nash died, an institution for certifying agents was formed by Nelson Nash, David Stearns and two other men, Carlos Lara, a consultant from Tennessee, and Robert P. Murphy.
 Robert P. Murphy is senior economist at the Independent Energy Institute and is also involved in research.

 The institution now called the Nelson Nash Institute was formed after the Infinite Banking Concept was facing serious danger from the life insurance profession.
-Will the institution protect the Infinite Banking Concept brand by defining what the Infinite Concept is and by certifying Infinite Banking Practitioners?
+Will the institution protect the brand by defining what the Infinite Concept is and by certifying Infinite Banking Practitioners?
 Time will tell.
 You can read my Dad’s thoughts on that here.

 At the end of the day, you will find that any of these programs are only as good as the people behind them…whether it’s the person inventing it, marketing it or teaching it.
-Take, for example, the Infinite Banking Concept: a great idea, articulated by a respectable man, taught well by people with integrity, but entirely abused by charlatans.

 Individuals, and businesses, can still benefit from Mr. Nash’s idea today.
 Dividend-paying Whole Life insurance is readily available and can be designed to maximize cash value and minimize death benefit, just like Mr. Nash described in his book Becoming Your Own Banker.
 The challenge is finding the right agent who is willing to design a good policy, teach you how to use it correctly and remain available to help you with your policy.